dobyfreejr/Winston2.0/README.md

 4. **Regular Analysis**: Build up your threat intelligence database
 5. **Team Workflow**: Assign cases and track progress

-This is a **production-ready SOC platform** with API-driven network analysis - send your network data via API and see it visualized in real-time on the Network Analysis page!
+This is **Winston** - a production-ready SOC platform with API-driven network analysis.
+Send your network data via API and see it visualized in real-time!